P-p-H-d/mlib/README.md

 #### DICT\_DEF2(name, key\_type[, key\_oplist], value\_type[, value\_oplist])
 #### DICT\_DEF2\_AS(name,  name\_t, name\_it\_t, name\_itref\_t, key\_type[, key\_oplist], value\_type[, value\_oplist])

-DICT\_DEF2 defines the dictionary 'name##\_t' and its associated methods as "static inline" functions as an associative array of 'key\_type' to 'value\_type'.
+DICT\_DEF2 defines the dictionary 'name\_t' and its associated methods as "static inline" functions as an associative array of 'key\_type' to 'value\_type'.

-'name' shall be a C identifier that will be used to identify the list.
+'name' shall be a C identifier that will be used to identify the dictionnary.
 It will be used to create all the types (including the iterator and the iterated object type) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.